-Use of the computers in the Oviatt Library is governed by the University Policy for Use of Computing Resources; section 502, 311 and 313 of the California Penal Code; and the Oviatt Library Rules of Behavior.
+Use of the computers in the Oviatt Library is governed by the University Policy for Use of Computing Resources; section 502, 311 and 313 of the California Penal Code; and the Oviatt Library Code of Conduct.
 In addition, the following specific rules and policies govern the use of computer in the Oviatt Library:

 - Patrons may not use more than one Library workstation at a time.